 Definition of Management: Management can be viewed as an effort made for accomplishing the organizational goals, objectives and vision through planning, organizing, staffing, directing and controlling all the business activities accordingly.
 These principles set the guidelines and standardize the management’s course of action to run a business organization effectively and efficiently.

-Though these principles are not very appropriate for the modern business world, they have laid the foundation of the business management and are studied and used by many researchers, experts and entrepreneurs even today.
+Though these principles are not very appropriate for the modern business world, they have laid the foundation of business management.

 Content: Henri Fayol’s 14 Principles of Management